Dr Darron Cullen

-I am co-convenor of the Royal Entomological Society's annual Orthoptera meeting.
-If you would like to come along, or even present your work, then please do get in touch – students and enthusiasts are particularly welcome.
+I am a Fellow of the Royal Entomological Society, and co-convenor of their annual Orthoptera meeting.
+If you would like to come along, or even present your work, then please do get in touch – students and enthusiasts are particularly welcome!

 https://www.royensoc.co.uk/membership-and-community/special-interest-groups/orthoptera/